 First things first: Please note that we utilize Amazon affiliate links and Sponsored Ads on our site, read more about that and our medical disclaimer here.

 We are fully into winter over here, it is so windy and cold!
 The top menu item on my mind these days is… SOUP!!!
 Obviously the Instant Pot (or “IP”) is the #1 choice for preparing this versatile food around here.
 If you are a long time or experienced Instant Pot user, I am guessing this may not be your first time making soup, maybe not your first time referencing my blog for IP recipes.
 I would love if you would subscribe and share my free content with your friends!
 If you are brand new to the IP craze completely, or in using it to make soup, welcome to our blog and enjoy!

 We focus on healthy recipes and versatile methods as many of our readers have dietary preferences or restrictions; that is something I am very interested in accommodating.
-You can read about my story ad health journey for more on that here.
+You can read about my story and health journey for more on that topic right here.
 If you don’t already, please follow us on social media platforms, Facebook, Instagram, Pinterest and our new YouTube channel where I plan to make many more videos, including Instant Pot ones 🙂

 Noteworthy Tips For “Newbies”